Connecting batteries in series vs parallel

 Parallel connection of batteries increases the current capacity Amp-hour output, While the voltage has no change.

-When connecting batteries in series, you essentially connect the positive terminal of one battery to the negative terminal of the next, and so on.
+When connecting batteries in series, the positive terminal of one battery is linked to the negative terminal of the next.
+This setup increases the total voltage, while the capacity (Ah) remains the same as a single battery.

 When we add two or more batteries, It is necessary that the Voltage and capacity rating of each battery must be the same.